Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration

 \section{Proposed Method}

 At a high level, our proposed algorithm learns BTs from demonstrations in four steps, see Figure~\ref{fig:outline}.
 Human demonstrations are clustered to infer the context of each action and similarities between them, and then to infer task constraints and goal conditions, which are finally fed to a planner that builds the BT.
+By \textit{task constraints} we define sequences of actions whose relative order is important in the solving process.
+For example, if the robot has to place two items in a box, the order in which the items are placed might not be important, but it is important that an item is picked before it is placed.
+By \textit{goal conditions} we define the states in which the robot and the objects in the scene must be for the task to be considered completed.
 In this section we detail all components of the method.
 We restrict the work to consider only manipulation tasks, and by consequence we take examples from this domain.
 We argue that the validity of the algorithm is not limited by this choice but we leave the extension to mobile manipulation tasks and to other actions to future work.